 Can we use “influenced“, “influenced by“, “affected“, “affected by” as well?
 In my point of view, those words are not suitable to show linkage between the two ideas as well probably because the ranking placement does not portray the “Best” award.
 If you have different thoughts, drop’em in the comment section down below.

-Before we proceed, have you identified the KEY FEATURES, DATA and TREND?
+Before we proceed, have you identified the KEY FEATURES, DATA, TREND and TIME FRAME?
 Take a good look..

 Bear in mind, we are dealing with Ranking question.
 As such, the keyword “rank” or rank-alike (i.e ranking or ranked) should be in the analyses and syntheses.
 Same goes to question about Rating, the word “rate” or rate-alike should be there.